How to Start a Repo Business in 2026: Licensing, Costs & Clients

 Understand local demand

-Start by researching your local market to confirm there is enough business.
-You can call the collections departments of 5-10 local credit unions and small auto lenders.
+Call the collections departments of 5 to 10 local credit unions and small auto lenders.
 Ask if they are satisfied with their current recovery agents or if they are open to working with new ones.
+Their answers tell you whether your area has room for another repossession company.

 Analyze your competition

-A quick search on Google Maps will show you the repo companies in your target area.
-Look at their websites and online reviews.
-This can reveal opportunities, such as a need for agents who handle heavy equipment or operate 24/7, that you could fill.
+Search Google Maps for repo companies in your target area.
+Review their websites and online reviews.
+Look for service gaps you can fill, such as agents who handle heavy equipment, operate 24/7, or cover rural counties the established players avoid.

 Estimate your startup costs